Li Hongzhi: Hagiography

 An unofficial biography appeared in the first of Li's major publications, Zhongguo Falun Gong, and was written by journalist Zhu Huiguang.
 A second, official spiritual biography appeared in early editions of Falun Gong's primary text, Zhuan Falun, and was written by the Falun Dafa Research Society.
+As such, this account can be understood as part of Li's (and his religion's) publicity campaign against the People's Republic of China.
 These biographies placed emphasis on Li's spiritual development, with minimal details on Li's ordinary work or family life.
 The style and content of these biographies is consistent with the "centuries-old tradition of religious biography in China."
 As Benjamin Penny wrote, "as with its precursors [in Chinese history], this biography seeks to establish a genealogy of the figure whose life is recorded and to buttress the orthodoxy of his doctrine."
 Both biographies were omitted from later printings of Falun Gong books, as Li explained that he did not want people to focus their attention on his own history or circumstances.

 These biographies state that Li was born in the town of Gongzhuling, Jilin Province.
 The first account, by Zhu Huiguang, stated that Li's family lived amidst poverty.
 In this edition, Li was described as developing a "spirit of bearing hardships and tolerating hard work" as he helped care for his younger siblings.
 The second, official version of his biography emphasized Li's average social background, stating that he belonged to an "ordinary intellectual's family".

 Both biographies ascribe to Li innate virtues of compassion and discipline.
 The official biography focuses mainly on the lineage of Daoist and Buddhist masters who it says provided Li with instruction from an early age.
 At four, he was trained by Quan Jue, the Tenth Heir to the Great Law of the Buddha School.
 By age eight, he had acquired "the superb great law with supernatural powers," which was supposed to include invisibility, levitation, etc. Master Quan left him at age twelve, to be replaced by Taoist master Baji Zhenren, who provided instruction in martial arts and physical skills.